ProxiBlue/vagrant_m2_vuestorefront/readme.md

 * DEV_DOMAIN : The domain that vagrant instances will use
 * MYSQL_ROOT_PASSWORD :  password to use as root for database (optional - defaults to: root)
-* DATABASE_PERSISTENT_STORAGE : Path on your HOST where database will save for persistence.
+* PERSISTENT_STORAGE : Path on your HOST where data will save for persistence. example mysql, elaticsearch

 Suggest you place these into your user profile startup. (```~/bashrc```)